aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 as a source of inspiration.

 ### Lock file
-The `NodejsFunction` tries to automatically determine your project lock file (`package-lock.json` or `yarn.lock`).
+The `NodejsFunction` requires a dependencies lock file (`yarn.lock` or `package-lock.json`).
 When bundling in a Docker container, the path containing this lock file is used as the source (`/asset-input`) for the volume mounted in the container.

+By default, it will try to automatically determine your project lock file.
 Alternatively, you can specify the `depsLockFilePath` prop manually.
 In this case you need to ensure that this path includes `entry` and any module/dependencies used by your function.
 Otherwise bundling will fail.

 ### Configuring esbuild
 The `NodejsFunction` construct exposes some [esbuild](https://esbuild.github.io/) options via properties: `minify`, `sourceMaps` and `target`.